 Context

-In June of 2017, an unlabeled allergen in a single ingredient, breadcrumbs, caused a cascade of recalls by other food manufacturers that incorporated the breadcrumbs into their products.
+For example, in June of 2017, an unlabeled allergen in a single ingredient, breadcrumbs, caused a cascade of recalls by other food manufacturers that incorporated the breadcrumbs into their products.
 We can make sure that our clients address issues exactly like this in their copacker agreements and private label agreements.

 Our subscription service